 "Blackheads are more likely to form on the nose because the nose has numerous glands—more so than the rest of your face, which already has more oil glands than the rest of your body," says Sheel Desai Solomon, MD, a board-certified dermatologist in North Carolina.
 That means it's a hotspot for clogged pores.
-There are plenty of ways to deal with (and prevent) blackheads, though—keep scrolling to find which one could work for you.
+There are plenty of ways to deal with (and prevent) blackheads on your nose though (which are totally different from pimples inside your nose).
+Keep scrolling to find which one could work for you.

 How to get rid of blackheads on nose areas

 1. Try a pore strip: You may have tried this gunk-removing method in middle school (guilty!), and derms say it's still pretty reliable.
 "Pore strips work like a bandage.
 Each strip is coated with a strong adhesive," says Dr. Solomon.
 "They work to remove what you currently have, but they do nothing to prevent what is coming."
 To use, leave one on for 10 to 15 minutes, allowing it to bind to the pore-clogging debris.
 When you pull it off, the strip will "clear the pores temporarily and make them appear smaller," she says.

 2. Exfoliate: Exfoliation is one of the most dependable ways to keep your pores clear and thriving, which bodes well for nose blackheads.
 "Exfoliate two or three times a week to dissolve dead skin cells," says Dr. Solomon, who recommends using gentle chemical exfoliants like glycolic acid or other alpha hydroxy acids to do the job.
 Try something like Ren Skincare Clarimatte T-Zone Control Cleansing Gel ($30).